rqh656418510/hexo-generator-sogou-sitemap/README.md

 ## Install

-only suitable for hexo version 3.x.x, you can install as follow:
+Suitable for hexo version 3.x.x, you can install as follow:

 ``` bash
 $ npm install hexo-generator-sogou-sitemap --save